jrs-innovation-center/CODEcampAS/index.md

 The CodeCamp Kids After School course work is designed to provide project based learning of how to program for middle school children.

-Learning to program, provides a platform for practicing creative thinking.
+Programming provides a platform for learning and practicing creative thinking.
+This creative thinking supports the materials being taught in other STEM classes.

 ## Learning Objectives